 Fortunately for all you NFL betting enthusiasts, regardless of any storylines (which there are plenty), the Super Bowl - especially Super Bowl 50 - always features ungodly amounts of bets, totally an expected $4.5 billion in wagers out of the US alone this year.
 When betting the NFL, two key markets are considered, the player and team markets.
 You aren't going to want to miss out on all the potential winnings so check out the most lucrative of these two markets offered for Super Bowl 50 by one of the top online bookmakers.
 Since football in the UK is not football in the US, we also provided some useful storylines to consider when betting the two markets.

 Spread betting is a common trend in America with most US bookies (the few that there are) offering odds on the spread of a football game.
 Over/Under markets are certainly offered but not as widely bet.
-Major UK bookies who offer NFL markets tend to offer a wide range of spread, over/under and other other outright bets.
+Major UK bookies who offer Super Bowl betting markets tend to offer a wide range of spread, over/under and other outright bets.

 The Denver Broncos' storyline this week might be all about their future hall of fame QB possibly lining up under center for the last time in his historic career but the backbone of the Denver Broncos and what got them this far has been their defense.
 During the 2015 regular season, the Denver defense ranked number one in the NFL for 'Total Defense', which is yards allowed per game, 'Passing Defense', limiting teams to just under 200 passing yards per game (199.6 yards/game), and finished third in 'Rushing Defense', allowing only 88.6 rushing yards per game (only 2 yards more than #1 Seattle).
 Denver's offense, and Peyton Manning mostly, struggled with injuries and inconsistent play all year resulting in a heavy lean on the defense.
 Understanding team form is paramount when spread betting.